mrikh/MRPopOverVC/README.md

     @property (assign, nonatomic) UIEdgeInsets edgeInsets;
     @property (assign, nonatomic) CGFloat triangleWidth;
     @property (assign, nonatomic) NSNumber *totalHeight;

+###### Also there is a delegate to notify you whenever the user decides he wants to close the screen by tapping outside:

+Just make your class conform to the `MRPopOverViewControllerDelegate` and set it using:

+    viewControllerNew.delegate = self;

+To peform some action just write the function inside your class:

+    -(void)userDidDismissViewController;

 **Note:** Set the `triangleWidth`, `edgeInsets`, `totalHeight` properties before presenting the view controller.
 Otherwise it won't work as they cannot be modified at run time(yet?).
 You will have to recreate the pop over view controller if you want to change either of the 3 mentioed properties at run time after deallocation the previous instance :D.